filhodanuvem/k8s/README.md

 [License-Url]: https://www.apache.org/licenses/LICENSE-2.0
 [License-Image]: https://img.shields.io/badge/License-Apache2-blue.svg

-# Running NATS on K8S
+# Running NATS on K8S - test

 In this repository you can find several examples of how to deploy NATS, NATS Streaming and other tools from the NATS ecosystem on Kubernetes.